For Healing Animals

 By ethical conduct toward all creatures, we enter into a spiritual relationship with the universe. –Albert Schweitzer

 The founder of flower essence therapy was an English surgeon named Dr. Edward Bach.
 He was a pioneer in understanding the connection of our emotional bodies to our physical health.
 The 38 original flower remedies, known as Bach Healing Herbs, were used to treat the underlying emotional causes of diseases.
 The living forces of nature collected from the blooms of flowering plants are used for healing a wide variety of physical and emotional imbalances and diseases.
 Today, a multitude of flower essence remedies exist in addition to the original 38 developed by Dr. Bach.
 You can learn more at Bach Flower.

-Gentle dental treatment is teeth cleaning without anesthesia.
+A “gentle dental” treatment is teeth cleaning without anesthesia.
 Although anesthesia is considered relatively safe, it is not without risks.
-There are some animals who, because of medical conditions or age are not good candidates for anesthesia.
-Teeth cleaning remains a priority for these animals and gentle dental can be a good alternative to the use of anesthesia for veterinary dental care.
-You can learn more at Gentle Dental For Pets.
+There are some animals who, because of medical conditions or age, are not good candidates for anesthesia.
+Teeth cleaning remains a priority for them and a gentle dental treatment may be a good alternative.
+We suggest that you discuss this issue with your veterinarian and also do your own research.

 The use of specific herbs and plants for medicinal purposes has been practiced for millennia all over the world.
 Veterinary herbal medicines include North American herbs, Aryurvedic herbs from India, traditional Chinese herbs and other herbs from all over the world.
 Herbs have healing powers that are capable of balancing the emotional, mental, and physical dimensions of animals.
 You can learn more at The Veterinary Botanical Medicine Association.

 Jin Shin Jyutsu